Full orchestra. Duration: 20’00”

 This extended orchestral work was commissioned by the Bloomington (MN) Symphony Orchestra in honor of their 25th anniversary and was premiered in 1989 under the baton of Steven Amundson.
 He then took the piece on tour with the St. Olaf Orchestra in the fall of that year.
 The movements (continuous) are: Prelude; I. Yahweh: God of the Covenant; II.
 Messiah: Prince of Peace; III.
 Paraclete: Holy Advocate.
-The middle movement, Messiah, Prince of Peace, is often performed separately.
+The middle movement, Messiah, Prince of Peace, is often performed separately and can be purchased separately.
 Trinity Canticles is accessible for regional and professional ensembles, as well as good college orchestras.

 Trinity Canticles was composed as a musical response to the majesty and mystery of the Christian triune God.
 Although the composition was not intended as a programmatic work, many of its characteristics reflect the theological understanding of the Trinity.
 There are three distinct movements following the Prelude, but the entire work is continuous, linked by a repeated pitch in the chimes.
 A different instrumental family is allowed to dominate the texture within each movement: Mvt.
 I, brass and percussion; Mvt.
 II, strings; Mvt.
 III, woodwinds.
 The composition is cyclical in that certain prominent musical elements, many of which are introduced in the Prelude, are present in each of the succeeding movements.